SiebertT/EnterpriseLinux2017/report/Task 01 Lamp/report lamp01.md

 > In order to get the names and syntax of the variables right, check the role documentation carefully

 ## Test report Lamp Stack 01
-Every lab report should contain a test plan.
-To give an idea of what is meant by this, a test plan for this assignment is given here.

 - On the host system, go to the local working directory of the project repository
 - Execute `vagrant status`